Hackdromeda/BugBrowser/README.md

 Who is this Alexa skill for?
 1. General Public - *All customers and clients value their private data.
 As such, they expect the company entrusted with their data to do everything in their power to protect that data.
 Now more than ever, breaches of customer data are a common occurance.
 Users should not, however, become desensitized or numb to such news but rather proactively take action to protect their data.* - Bug Browser can help anyone keep up-to-date on the latest news about security vulnerabilities, hacks, and other cybersecurity issues.
   - How does this skill provide convenience, save time, and improve the lives of the general public?
     - Bug Browser provides focused news on the topic of cybersecurity.
 In today's fast paced news cycle, not everyone in the public is made aware of hacks and vulnerabilities that afffect them.
 Users who learn they are affected by a security breach thorugh Bug Browser can then take proactive steps to prevent further losses by changing their password, freezing their credit reports, activating identity protection services, canceling their credit cards, updating their computer or device software, and/or using 2-factor authentication.
 Bug Browser ultimately can save the general public from the headaches of recovering lost accounts and data, reversing unauthorized transactions, and more.

 2. Developers - *Developers who have experience with code, computers, and other fields of computer science but are not focused on hacking, cybersecurity, or security research as a career or hobby* - Bug Browser can introduce developers to the importance of bug bounties and bug bounty platforms.
   - How does this skill provide convenience, save time, and improve the lives of developers?
+    - Bug Browser has overview videos and descriptions to get developers hooked on the lifestyle that is security research.
+Bug Browser will walk developers through the reasons bug bounty programs exist, how they can join bug bounty platforms, and set them on their way to being a novice hacker.
+Bug Browser effectively exposes developers to new ways to apply their existing interests and knowledge of computer science including to develop and defeat new security techniques and find strengths and weaknesses in code.

 3. New and Intermediate Hackers - *Hackers who are just starting their career or hobby in security research will not have the coding experience to find bugs immediately but have enough of an understanding of code, computers, web development, server-side scripting, hardware, networking, operating systems, etcetera to learn how to hack.
-These hackers are likely developers looking to make additional money or improve their own skills* - Bug Browser provides tutorials for how to hack for people with basic experience and understanding in the world of computers.
+These hackers are likely developers looking to make additional money or improve their own skills* - Bug Browser provides tutorials for how to hack for people with basic experience and understanding in the world of computers including application and development of software in C++, C, or Python, as well as experience developing software applications in Linux, macOS, and/or Windows environments.
 Novice hackers can listen to the descriptions or watch the videos in the background while they work on other tasks.

 - How does this skill provide convenience, save time, and improve the lives of novice hackers?
   - Bug Browser can describe specific vulnerabilities, how to find security flaws, and explain how to get paid with bug bounties.
 Whether users are interested in learning about bug bounties, have a background in computer science, or are seasoned security professionals, they can learn something from Bug Browsers library of lessons (powered by [Hacker101](https://github.com/Hacker0x01/hacker101)).